A Brinks home security keypad; photo courtesy Kelly R. Smith

-Some of us never really think about the security of our homes.
-For example, living in rural areas some people never lock up their house and leave the keys in the car ignition most of the time too!
+There are some among us that never really think about the security of our homes.
+For example, living in rural areas some people still never lock up their homes and leave the keys in the car ignition most of the time too!
+That may sound far-fetched in these times of Antifa, BLM, and other insurgents, but it's true.

-This is unheard of behavior for anyone living in a town or city unless you are talking about life in the last century, of course.
-For most of us, home security is a vital consideration, especially if you have spent a lot of time and effort renovating your home to be your perfect haven.
+Such security laxity is unheard of behavior for anyone living in a town or city unless you are talking about life in the last century, of course.
+For most of us, home security is a vital consideration, especially if you have spent a lot of time and effort renovating the security protocol of your home to make it the perfect haven for you and your loved ones.

 A Home Improvement Project can Compromise Your Security System